 East End Food Tour Of London

 Rain begins to tumble from the heavy grey sky.
 Emily suggests we head to St John Bread and Wine (94-96 Commercial Street, E1 6LZ), a welcoming, unfussy restaurant with parquet flooring.
-It’s the first of eight places myself and the other two guests on the East End Food Tour will be tucking into edible produce (£):
+It’s the first of eight places that myself and the other two guests on the East End Food Tour will be tucking into edible produce:

 Traditional British cuisine in London

 The menu changes frequently and is displayed on a chalkboard.
 The bacon sandwich that we’re about to taste is a staple and breakfast is served here from 9.00 am to noon.
 Fergus Henderson’s ‘nose-to-tail’ ethos of cooking means dishes are served featuring flavourful cuts of meat such as tongue and cheek—ingredients that long fell out of fashion.

 The bacon we’re eating comes from Gloucester old spot pigs reared at Butt’s Farm in Gloucestershire.
 The meat is soaked in brine for two weeks, then salt and sugar for a further fortnight, before being smoked.
 Chargrilled, the bacon is served with butter and fruity home-style ketchup.
 It’s a proper bacon sarnie.

 Jack the Ripper’s hunting ground

 With the edge taken off my hunger I follow Emily past The Ten Bells pub, where, long ago, the prostitutes gruesomely murdered by Jack the Ripper used to socialise between clients.